dimforge/ncollide/docs/geometric_queries.md

-Instead of being exposed by traits, pairwise geometric queries for shapes having a [dynamic representation](../geometric_representations/#dynamic-shape-representation) are defined by free-functions on the `geometry::` module.
+Instead of being exposed by traits, pairwise geometric queries for shapes having a [dynamic representation](../geometric_representations/#dynamic-shape-representation) are defined by free-functions on the `query::` module.
 Those functions will inspect the shape representation in order to select the right algorithm for the query.
-To avoid this dynamic dispatch when you already know at compile-time which types of shapes are involved, the _internal_ submodules, e.g., `geometry::distance_internal`, contain functions dedicated to specific shapes or shape representations.
+To avoid this dynamic dispatch when you already know at compile-time which types of shapes are involved, the _internal_ submodules, e.g., `query::distance_internal`, contain functions dedicated to specific shapes or shape representations.

 ### Proximity

-The proximity query `geometry::proximity(m1, g1, m2, g2, margin)` tests if the
+The proximity query `query::proximity(m1, g1, m2, g2, margin)` tests if the
 shapes `g1` and `g2`, respectively transformed by `m1` and `m2`, are
 intersecting.
 It will not provide any specific detail regarding the exact distance separating them.
-Its result is is described by the `geometry::Proximity` enumeration:
+Its result is described by the `query::Proximity`
+enumeration:

 | Variant        | Description                               |
 |--              | --                                        |